githubteacher/mustached-octo-adventure/darkabsolute.md

 - Clannad first and second session
 - etc...

 - curently learning ruby on rails as a programming language

+- extra